pschraut/UnityTexture2DArrayImportPipeline/README.md

 ## Overview

-Texture2DArray Import Pipeline uses Unity's [ScriptImporter](https://docs.unity3d.com/Manual/ScriptedImporters.html).
-ScriptImporter allows to implement custom asset importers in C# for file formats not natively supported by Unity.
+Texture2DArray Import Pipeline uses Unity's [ScriptedImporter](https://docs.unity3d.com/Manual/ScriptedImporters.html).
+ScriptedImporter allows to implement custom asset importers in C# for file formats not natively supported by Unity.

-While Texture2DArray is natively supported by Unity, it just has no import pipeline yet.
-What I created is a ScriptImporter that handles files ending with .texture2darray as a Texture2DArray object.
+Texture2DArray is natively supported by Unity, but has no import pipeline yet.
+What I created is a ScriptedImporter that handles files ending with .texture2darray as a Texture2DArray object.

-Combined with a custom [ScriptedImporterEditor](ScriptedImporterEditor), I'm pretty happy with the result, as the integration feels quite smooth and you hopefully can't tell that it's not part of built-in Unity.
+Combined with a custom [ScriptedImporterEditor](https://docs.unity3d.com/ScriptReference/Experimental.AssetImporters.ScriptedImporterEditor.html), I'm pretty happy with the result, as the integration feels quite smooth and you hopefully can't tell that it's not part of built-in Unity.

 ## Texture format and size